 The primary transport mechanism for metals and toxics is the mobilization and discharge of fine sediment through stormwater.
 Metals and organic compounds have an affinity for other organic substances and will partition from water and sorb to sediment.
-For this reason, it was appropriate to translate mass based WLAs into requiring additional RUSLE2 modeling to estimate sediment delivery from a construction site into a watershed.
-Using RUSLE2 to demonstrate compliance with the WLAs avoids cost impacts associated with monitoring for toxic and metal pollutants.
+For this reason, it was appropriate to translate mass-based waste load allocations into requiring additional RUSLE2 modeling to estimate sediment delivery from a construction site into a watershed.
+Using RUSLE2 to demonstrate compliance with the waste load allocations avoids cost impacts associated with monitoring for toxic and metal pollutants.

-However, a number of the metal and toxics TMDLs are assigned concentration based WLAs, which were translated into numeric action levels or numeric effluent limitations.
+However, a number of the metal and toxics TMDLs are assigned concentration-based waste load allocations, which were translated into numeric action levels or numeric effluent limitations.
 Many dischargers are not currently implementing BMPs designed to minimize concentrations for metals and toxics, but many Responsible Dischargers will need to implement BMPs designed to comply with the TMDL requirements.
 The compliance cost impact for the metal and toxics TMDL implementation is expected to be similar to that for normal sediment removal unless site-specific advanced BMPs and additional monitoring are required to comply with the requirements of these TMDLs.
 In the latter case, more advanced systems such as bioretention ponds, active treatment systems, or membrane filtration structures will likely have costs in the tens of thousands of dollars.

 If non-visible pollutant monitoring is required, Responsible Dischargers in some watersheds located in Regions 4, 8 and 9 (Los Angeles Basin, Santa Ana, San Diego), as specified in Attachment H, would have to conduct TMDL analyses for metals and toxics listed for the individual watersheds.
 These pollutants may include copper, lead, zinc, mercury, nickel, cadmium, chromium and selenium, and toxics in the form of organochlorine pesticides, polychlorinated biphenyls (PCB), and polycyclic aromatic hydrocarbons (PAH).
-The estimated additional cost of this TMDL monitoring would be approximately $200-400 for sampling and $525-750 for analysis and SMARTS data entry, per sampling location per event.
-For the Los Angeles Area Lakes TMDL, the WLAs for organochlorine pesticides and PCBs are below the analytical laboratory method reporting limits.
-Additionally, the Los Angeles and Long Beach Harbor Waters TMDL WLAs for total copper, lead, and zinc are analytically detectible, but are significantly lower than typical concentrations in urban runoff.
-As further detailed below, because organochlorine pesticides, PCBs, copper, lead, and zinc all bind to sediment and sediment is a common pollutant in stormwater from construction sites that can be managed effectively with BMPs, compliance with these two TMDLs is implemented through a soil assessment and, if applicable, a total suspended solids (TSS) numeric effluent limitation .
-The sediment-based compliance method is detailed in Attachment H, Section G.5.
+The estimated additional cost of this TMDL monitoring would be approximately $200-$400 for sampling and $525-$750 for analysis and SMARTS data entry, per sampling location per event.
+For the Los Angeles Area Lakes TMDL, the waste load allocations for organochlorine pesticides and PCBs are below the analytical laboratory reporting limits.
+Additionally, the Los Angeles and Long Beach Harbor Waters TMDL waste load allocations for total copper, lead, and zinc are analytically detectible, but limited data from construction site stormwater sampling indicates that compliance with these waste load allocations would be extremely difficult.
+As further detailed below, because organochlorine pesticides, PCBs, copper, lead, and zinc all bind to sediment and sediment is a common pollutant in stormwater from construction sites that can be managed effectively with BMPs, compliance with these two TMDLs is implemented through a soil screening investigation and, if applicable, a total suspended solids (TSS) numeric effluent limitation detailed in Attachment H, Section I.G.5.

-The threshold values for the organochlorine pesticides and the PCBs are the analytical laboratory method reporting limit for each substance.
-This value is the lowest concentration at which an analyte can be detected in a sample and its concentration can be reported with a reasonable degree of accuracy and precision.
+The threshold values for the organochlorine pesticides and the PCBs are the analytical laboratory reporting limit for each substance.
+This value is the lowest concentration at which an analyte can be measured in a sample and its concentration can be reported with a reasonable degree of accuracy and precision.
 For the metals, the threshold values are listed in Attachment H, Table H-5.
-The metals detected in the soil below these concentrations will have significantly lower concentrations in stormwater runoff, and should be lower than the WLAs.
+The metals measured in the soil below these concentrations will have significantly lower concentrations in stormwater runoff and should be lower than the waste load allocations.